An Empirical Analysis of Feature Engineering for Predictive Modeling: Abstract

 \section{Abstract}

-Machine learning models, such as neural networks, decision trees, random forests and gradient boosting machines accept a feature vector and provide a prediction.
-These models learn in a supervised fashion where a set of feature vectors with expected output is provided.
-It is very common practice to engineer new features from the provided feature set.
-Such engineered features will either augment, or replace portions of the existing feature vector.
-These engineered features are essentially calculated fields, based on the values of the other features.
+Machine learning models, such as neural networks, decision trees, random forests, and gradient boosting machines, accept a feature vector, and provide a prediction.
+These models learn in a supervised fashion where we provide feature vectors mapped to the expected output.
+It is common practice to engineer new features from the provided feature set.
+Such engineered features will either augment or replace portions of the existing feature vector.
+These engineered features are essentially calculated fields based on the values of the other features.

 Engineering such features is primarily a manual, time-consuming task.
-Additionally, each type of model will respond differently to different types of engineered features.
-This paper reports on empirical research to demonstrate what types of engineered features are best suited to which machine learning model type.
-This is accomplished by generating several datasets that are designed to benefit from a particular type of engineered feature.
-The experiment demonstrates to what degree the machine learning model is capable of synthesizing the needed feature on its own.
-If a model is capable of synthesizing an engineered feature, it is not necessary to provide that feature.
+Additionally, each type of model will respond differently to different kinds of engineered features.
+This paper reports empirical research to demonstrate what kinds of engineered features are best suited to various machine learning model types.
+We provide this recommendation by generating several datasets that we designed to benefit from a particular type of engineered feature.
+The experiment demonstrates to what degree the machine learning model can synthesize the needed feature on its own.
+If a model can synthesize a planned feature, it is not necessary to provide that feature.
 The research demonstrated that the studied models do indeed perform differently with various types of engineered features.